 What if the speech is offensive or hateful?

 Questions of free speech — the right to articulate opinions without censorship, interference or retaliation from the government — come up all the time at a large university like UB, maybe now as much as ever with issues such as race, gender and religion continuing to polarize the nation.

-In light of concerns over a student club inviting a speaker to campus this week, here are some frequently asked questions about freedom of expression at UB.
+Here are some frequently asked questions about freedom of expression at UB.

 Under the First Amendment, public universities — including UB — cannot disallow student groups and other recognized organizations from inviting speakers to campus based on the content of their speech or the opinions they espouse.
 UB has no legal option not to allow controversial speakers on campus.

 As a public university, UB was built upon the First Amendment and the fundamental right of its community and invited guests to peacefully express their views — even when others disagree.
 The First Amendment is essential for the free exchange of thought and diversity of opinion, which are at the core of the university’s mission.

 At the same time, UB recognizes that offensive speech can be painful or threatening to members of our community, and the fact that UB must allow this speech does not constitute acceptance or an endorsement of repugnant or offensive viewpoints.